flyweightcloud/.github/profile/README.md

 Flyweight Cloud believes that open source has a strong role to play in low-code and no-code development.

-Keep an eye on this page for updates as well start rolling out more products.
+Keep an eye on this page for updates as well start rolling out more tools and products.

-In the meantime, subscribe to our Low-Code news page at [https://www.linkedin.com/showcase/flyweight-low-code-news](https://www.linkedin.com/showcase/flyweight-low-code-news)